stalker92/react-tableql/README.md

 | **errorMessage**                        | No       | String            | ''            | When error occurs display this message                                                                          | :white_check_mark: | :white_check_mark: |
 | [**_Apollo Options_**](#Apollo_Options) | No       | -                 | -             | See [Apollo Client](https://www.apollographql.com/docs/react/essentials/get-started.html) site for more details | :x:                | :white_check_mark: |

-> NOTE: ApolloTabelQL has yet to be tested for all the options that Apollo Client has to offer.
+> NOTE: ApolloTableQL has yet to be tested for all the options that Apollo Client has to offer.
 See the once that have been tested in the section Apollo Options bellow.

 ## query